-These BACON PANCAKES have been a family favorite for years!
-We first had these savory pancakes stuffed with bacon bits at the Calgary Stampede in Canada and have been making them ever since.
+BACON PANCAKES have been a family favorite for years!
+We first had these savory pancakes and bacon bits at the Calgary Stampede in Canada and have been making them ever since.
+If you’ve been thinking about making Bacon Pancakes, today is the day!
+It’s our favorite easy breakfast recipe.
 The savory/sweet combo just can’t be beat!

 I just LOVE the combo of savory and sweet in these Easy Bacon Pancakes.
 They’re so simple, but just bursting with flavor.
 We add a little bit of almond extract to the batter for an extra dose of awesome…my fave part.
 Pour on the syrup and you’re really in business.
 Simple flavors are my favorite, and I just can’t get enough of these!

-- 1 lb. thin bacon, crisped & crumbled
+- 1 lb. thin bacon cooked & crumbled

 - 4 cups all-purpose flour

 - 1 tablespoon plus 1 teaspoon 4 teaspoons, total baking powder

 - 1 teaspoon kosher salt

 - ¼ teaspoon almond extract